-Jeffrey M. Trinklein is a partner in the New York office of Gibson, Dunn & Crutcher.
-He is a member of the Firm’s International Tax Group.
+Jeffrey M. Trinklein is a partner in the New York office of Gibson, Dunn & Crutcher and Co-Chair of the Firm’s Tax Practice Group.
 He has extensive experience in U.S. and international taxation, with special emphasis on advice to foreign clients with investments in the United States and advice to U.S. clients with foreign operations.

 His areas of practice include advice to U.S. individuals and companies establishing investments outside the U.S., planning advice on worldwide investment structures and acquisition financing, and general U.S. corporate and partnership tax planning.
 He has represented clients with tax structuring for a range of mergers and acquisition transactions, ranging from public company acquisitions, to private equity fund transactions, to the acquisition of a U.S. professional sports franchise.
 He has also assisted foreign countries with the drafting of proposed legislation.
 Mr. Trinklein is ranked by Chambers Global: The World’s Leading Lawyers for Business, Chambers USA: America’s Leading Lawyers for Business and The Legal 500 US as a leading tax lawyer.
 Chambers USA describes Mr. Trinklein as “a creative and confidence-inspiring practitioner who can effectively communicate tax nuances.”